bluenote-1577/phase-doc/docs/source/introduction.rst

 In microbial communities, strain-level genomic heterogeneity is often present.
 For example, not all E. coli in a human gut may have the exact same genome; slight variations are common.

-When we have two distinct E. coli populations, our community contains two strains.
-The term strain is somewhat ambiguous, but we will consider a strain to be the genome of a clonal population, all having "similar" genomes.
+When we have two distinct E. coli populations, our community consists of *two strains*.
+The term strain is ambiguous, so we will define strain roughly as a cluster of organisms with "similar" genomes.
 During community sequencing, the reads may originate from either of the two different E. coli strains.

 The problem